 Every school must have a Designated Safeguarding Lead to support staff to carry out their safeguarding duties and to liaise closely with other services such as children’s social care.

-At Benton Dene our Designated Leads are Alison McAllister and Steven Johnson.
+At Benton Dene our Designated Leads are Alison McAllister and Paddy Gray.
 John Thompson is our Safeguarding Governor.

 You might find our Safeguarding Policies useful.